exakat/exakat-docs/Reference/Rules/Functions/PrefixToType.rst

 For example, a method with the signature ``function isACustomer() {}`` should return a boolean.
 That boolean can then be read when calling the method : ``if ($user->isACustomer()) {}``.

 There are multiple such conventions that may be applied.
 For example, ``has*`` should return a boolean, ``set*`` should return nothing (aka ``void``), and ``get*`` shall return any kind of type.
+There are 2 parameters for this analysis.
+It is recommended to customize them to get an better results, related to the naming conventions used in the code.

+``prefixedType`` is used for prefix in method names, which is the beginning of the name. ``suffixedType`` is used for suffixes : the ending part of the name.
+Matching is case insensitive.

+The prefix is configured as the index of the map, while the related type is configured as the value of the map.

+``prefixToType['is'] = 'bool';`` will be use as ``is*`` shall use the ``bool`` typehint.

+Multiple typehints may be used at the same time.
+PHP supports multiple types since PHP 8.0, and Exakat will support them with any PHP version.
+Specify multiple types by separating them with comma.
+Any typehint not found in this list will be reported, including ``null``.

+PHP scalar types are available : ``string``, ``int``, ``void``, etc. Explicit types, based on classes or interfaces, must use the fully qualified name, not the short name. ``suffixToType['uuid'] = '\Uuid';`` will be use as ``*uuid`` shall use the ``\Uuid`` typehint.

+When multiple rules applies, only one is reported.

 .. code-block:: php